Manolita Piña

-Manolita Piña Torres-Garcia (née Rubies 24 February 1883 – 11 June 1994) was the Catalan wife of Joaquín Torres García.
+Manolita Piña Torres-Garcia (née Rubies 24 February 1883 – 11 June 1994) was a Spanish-Uruguayan painter and supercentenarian.
 She was known as "Doña Manolita" in Uruguay.

-She was considered to be an "inseparable companion" to Torres García, accompanied him to conferences, exhibitions and supported all of his artistic endeavors.
-In many ways, she was "like his shadow."
-Founder of the museum, the Museo Torres Garcia in Montevideo.
+Piña Torres was the wife of Uruguayan painter Joaquín Torres García.
+Considered an "inseparable companion" to Torres García, she accompanied him to conferences, exhibitions and supported all of his artistic endeavors.
+Piña Torres was described "like his shadow."
+She was the founder of Museo Torres Garcia in Montevideo.

 Biography

-Piña Torres was born in Barcelona, Spain on 24 February 1883 and died in Montevideo on 11 June 1994.
+Piña Torres was born in Barcelona, Spain, on 24 February 1883.
 Piña Torres was classically educated by her wealthy parents and she played piano into her late years.